 Although hay fever season has already started – as those who are allergic to tree pollen will know – the end of May and middle of June will see the peak of the grass pollen season.
-Grass pollen allergies are far more common than allergies to tree pollen, and affect 95% of hay fever sufferers.

 If you’ve had hay fever before you’ll definitely know about it, but although hay fever usually develops in childhood it can start at any time of life.
 So it’s worth being able to recognise the symptoms, which are typified by itchy, watery eyes, a runny nose and sneezing.

-Symptoms of hay fever (Allergic rhinitis)
+Hay fever symptoms (Allergic rhinitis)

 Common symptoms: a runny nose or a blocked nose, an itchy nose, sneezing, itchy & watery red eyes, itchy throat.